hiep-nd11/tool_auto_send_zalo/README.md

 # tool_auto_send_zalo
 Tool auto send zalo for Sari.

-The program will include food categories based on the food101 dataset.
+The program will auto send zalo when have a message from API.

 ## Installation
 ```bash